ralph-groupscholar/groupscholar-milestone-ledger/README.md

 - Record milestone updates with cohort/status context
 - List milestones as a table or CSV export
 - Weekly digest summaries with counts by type, cohort, and scholar status
-- Attention queue for scholars with recent risk flags or stalled activity
+- Attention queue for scholars needing follow-up (inactive or risk flagged)
 - One-command schema initialization and seed data load

 ## Tech Stack